April 2003 (Part 2)

-If asked the same question in a different situation, such as when I was shown a performance by three persons, the first demonstrated magnificent wushu but he could not defend himself, the second demonstrated effective combat but his form was that of Kickboxing, and the third demonstrated typical Shaolin form and he could use it for combat although he had no internal force and was agitated, my answer would be “yes”.
+If asked the same question in a different situation, such as when I was shown a performance by three persons, the first demonstrated magnificent wushu but he could not defend himself, the second demonstrated effective combat but his form was that of Kickboxing, and the third demonstrated typical Shaolin form and he could use it for combat although he had no internal force and was agitated, my answer would be “yes” to the third person.
 But this, too, is not a good answer.

 Basically, my concept of genuine kungfu, whether it may be Shaolin, Taijiquan, Wing Choon, Hoong Ka or any other style, is that the practitioner can apply its form for combat.
 If he cannot, although he may fight well using Kickboxing or other techniques, I would not call that style genuine kungfu.
 This is plain logic, if we accept kungfu as a martial art.
 But, surprising though it may be on paper, in practice many practitioners, including some masters, insistently and often defiantly call their style genuine kungfu even when they cannot use their form for combat at all.

 We are not contented with merely genuine kungfu, we want at least good genuine kungfu.
 As a working definition, “good” refers to whatever that brings benefits.
 In my opinion, the way much of martial art is being practiced today is “bad”, as it is harmful to the practitioners physically as well as psychologically.
 When a person harbours internal injury and tension in his daily life as a result of his martial art training, I would consider that “bad”.
 Besides providing combat efficiency, good genuine kungfu also gives good health (which includes being relaxed) and vitality for our daily work and play.